 Note: it’s important to include an opt-out option for contacts during promotional sequences so that they don’t have to unsubscribe from everything, just what they do not want to see.

-Customer Only Communications List
+Customer Only Communications

 The Unconfirmed Contacts list is used as a gateway to the other lists.
-When someone enters our contacts, but have not yet confirmed their email address and/or contact information, we can keep them on this list until that confirmation is complete.
+When someone enters our contacts, but have not yet confirmed their email address and/or contact information, you can keep them on this list until that confirmation is complete.

 Using this list allows us to ensure that we are only sending content to contacts that are active and engaged.
 This helps to reduce unverified and spam contacts in our accounts.